Increasing Climate Resilience in Crops, Request for Application

-The Foundation for Food and Agriculture Research expects applicants to review the Foundations’ Sample Grant Agreement prior to applying to ensure that the applicants are aware of the applicable terms under which the grant is offered.
+The Foundation for Food & Agriculture Research expects applicants to review the Foundations’ Sample Grant Agreement prior to applying to ensure that the applicants are aware of the applicable terms under which the grant is offered.
 FFAR will only entertain potential modifications to the Grant Agreement under the most exceptional circumstances.
 Successful applicants are strongly encouraged to sign the Grant Agreement as presented.

 Key Dates & Important Information

 - Full Application Open: September 16, 2020 at 12:00pm ET

 - Full Applications Due: November 11, 2020 at 5:00 PM ET

 All applicants must make a minimum request of $250,000.